 The web author is a technical buff and had been fiddling with personal computers since 1978.
-He started with the Motorola-powered Commodore PET until he upgraded to the then, state-of-the-art and legendary Apple II in 1980.
+He started with the Motorola-powered Commodore PET and upgraded to the then, state-of-the-art and legendary Apple II in 1980.

-From then on, he had been an avid fan and close watcher of the development and growth of the personal computer industry.
+From then on, he has been an avid fan and close watcher of the development and growth of the personal computer industry.

-A self-confessed fan of the late Steve Jobs, he had been to several MacWorld Expos (later, became iWorld) and had seen oodles of COMDEX (Las Vegas) shows as well during their heydays.
+A confessed fan of the late Steve Jobs, he had been to several MacWorld Expos (later, became iWorld) and had seen oodles of COMDEX (Las Vegas) shows as well during their heydays.

-These days, he frequents the annual Consumer Electronics Show (CES, - which is also held in Las Vegas) as well as occassional Apple Special Events (Steve Jobs Theater) at their very own 'spaceship campus' in Cupertino, California.
+These days, he frequents the annual Consumer Electronics Show (CES, also held annually in Las Vegas) and occassional Apple Special Events (Steve Jobs Theater) at their 'spaceship campus' in Cupertino, California.

-Designed for people who have no time to use a PC but wants to have access to e-mail -and quickly -, the Cidco MailStation was a device of many names.
-It was marketed in the U.S. by SBC in 1999 as the eMessage, the Home-m@il by Telefonica (Spain), the MailBug and finally, as the MiVO by Earthlink.
+Designed for people who have no time to use a PC but want to have access to e-mail quickly, the Cidco MailStation was a device of many names.
+In the U.S., it was marketed by SBC in 1999 as the eMessage, the Home-m@il by Telefonica (Spain), the MailBug and finally, as the MiVO by Earthlink.

-The handy, 2.2 lb. device has a tilting, 6" x 2.5" LCD screen, a built-in 33.6 Kbps modem, a printer port and can be powered by three (3) AA batteries or via the bundled AC adapter.
+The Cidco MailStation is a lightweight device, weighing only 2.2 lbs.
+It features a tilting, 6" x 2.5" LCD screen, a built-in 33.6 Kbps modem, a printer port and can be powered by three (3) AA batteries or the bundled AC adapter, making it a portable solution for road warriors.

-If not accessing your e-mail, the unit also has PIM (Personal Information Manager) functions: a calculator, calendar, address book as well as a spelling checker.
+If you're not accessing your e-mail, the unit also has PIM (Personal Information Manager) functions: a calculator, calendar, address book and a spelling checker.
 These are inside the "Extras" icon in this screen shot.

-The keyboard has a nice feel despite its size and the five (5) gray-colored, function keys are very useful shortcuts to access most of the features of the device.
+The keyboard has a nice feel despite its size and the five (5) gray-colored, function keys are very useful shortcuts to access most of the device's features.

-As of this writing - May 2004 - this device is still marketed by Earthlink (an ISP in the U.S.) as the MiVO.
+As of this writing, May 2004, Earthlink (an ISP in the U.S.) is still marketing this device as the MiVO.

 But, again, with the proper hack (circa 2004), the unit can be used on any available ISP.

-After a month of 'on-off-on' work in this device - this included waiting for the delivery of other essential parts - the transformation was completed on June 02, 2004.
+After a painstaking month of meticulous work in this device - this included patiently waiting for the delivery of other essential parts - the transformation was completed on June 02, 2004.

 Here are the specs of this "new" machine: